binderth/mowas_mqtt/README.md

 * living in Germany ;)
 * knowing your "Amtlicher Gemeindeschlüssel (AGS)" for your Landkreis (not city!), available from https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/Administrativ/04-kreise.html
 * Paho MQTT Client (https://pypi.org/project/paho-mqtt/) e.g. `pip install paho-mqtt`
+* alternatively you could set Paho in the settings to 'False' and the script will use mosquitto-client to send e.g. `sudo apt-get install mosquitto-clients`

 # Variables in mowas_mqtt.ini settings file
 [General]